canopy-js/canopy-js/README.md

 Conversely, if you would like to clarify that you mean a reference as a global reference even though it corresponds also to a subtopic of the current topic, you can use the omitted subtopic syntax: \[\[Topic#\]\].

+Lastly, a simple \[\[#]] or \[\[#|Back]] is similar to both previous examples, like the first in that the omitted topic implies the reference should point at the current topic, and like the second in that the omitted subtopic implies the reference should point to the topic's topic-subtopic ie the paragraph of the topic's root key.
+Such a link in effect is a natural back button because a link to the subtopic's topic becomes a cycle reference that when clicked, retraced and closes the subtopic chain until the topic root, and selects the topic's parent link, allowing the user to navigate to other links of the parent paragraph.

 #### Advanced link syntax ####

 If you want to make the link target and display text different from one another, there are several syntaxes you can use: